jeeger/twauctex/README.md

 ## Usage

-Simply write your latex as you would normally. twauctex will take care of breaking the line whenever you enter a sentence-ending character.
+Simply write your latex as you would normally. twauctex will take care of breaking the line whenever you enter a space after a sentence end.
 If the standard settings do not agree with you, use `(customize-group 'twauctex)`, and you can customize the builtin configuration.